roytang/blog/content/notes/2021/12/1472933987718815750/index.md

   url: https://twitter.com/roytang/status/1474994017632882689/
 tags:
 - MagicArena
+title: Magic Arena Decathlon 2021
 ---

 It took me SIX ATTEMPTS to get my first #MagicArena Decathlon token in the MID+VOW sealed event.
 Not sure I want to bother with the Alchemy one

 {{< photos 1472933987718815750 >}}

-[2021-12-21 13:43] I tried the Alchemy event anyway and got there in one run!
+<time>[2021-12-21 13:43]</time> I tried the Alchemy event anyway and got there in one run!
 So much for being better at Limited than Constructed lol.
 I ran Monoblack blood.
 One more token to qualify for the finals!
 I guess this is the #MagicArena decathlon thread now.

 {{< photos 1473167201884463105 >}}

-[2021-12-23 17:21] #MagicArena decathlon event 3: VOW traditional draft, got there in two tries.
+<time>[2021-12-23 17:21]</time> #MagicArena decathlon event 3: VOW traditional draft, got there in two tries.
 I'm qualified for the finals now!
 Now to decide if I want to try to complete all 10 events lol.